mbabynames search ✿

 Dean Benjamin

-Dean translates to "noble and strong".
+Dean translates to "valley".
 Benjamin to "son of the right hand".
 Together they create a full-name meaning with real texture.
 The longer Benjamin (3 syllables) builds on the shorter Dean, giving the name forward momentum.

 Dean Daniel